Ida S. Scudder

-Dr. Ida Sophia Scudder (December 9, 1870 – May 24, 1960) was a third-generation American medical missionary in India.
-She dedicated her life to the plight of Indian women and the fight against bubonic plague, cholera and leprosy.
-In 1918, she started one of Asia's foremost teaching hospitals, the Christian Medical College & Hospital, Vellore, India.
+Ida Sophia Scudder (December 9, 1870 – May 24, 1960) was a third-generation American medical missionary in India.
+She sought to improve the plight of Indian women by fighting against bubonic plague, cholera and leprosy.
+In 1918, she started a teaching hospital, the Christian Medical College & Hospital, in Vellore, India.

 Early life

-Ida was born to Dr. John Scudder and his wife, Sophia (née Weld), part of a long line of medical missionaries that started with Ida's grandfather, Rev. Dr. John Scudder Sr. They were members of the Reformed Church in America.
+Ida was born to John Scudder and Sophia (née Weld), in a line of medical missionaries that started with her grandfather, John Scudder Sr. They were members of the Reformed Church in America.
 Growing up as a child in India, Ida witnessed famine, poverty and disease.
 She was invited by Dwight Moody to study at his Northfield Seminary in Massachusetts, where she earned a reputation for pranks.
-Ida initially expected to get married and settle down and to have a family in the United States after seminary.
-In 1890, Ida went back to India to help her father when her mother was ailing at the mission bungalow at Tindivanam in the Madras Province.
+In 1890, she returned to India to help her father when her mother was ailing at the mission bungalow at Tindivanam in the Madras Province.
+During her stay, she witnessed three women die in childbirth in one night and resolved to go into medicine.

-Ida had earlier expressed a resolve not to become a doctor or a medical missionary.
-But during her stay in India after her return from the US, she had a life-changing experience one night when she witnessed the death of three women who died during childbirth and was unable to help them during the trauma.
-These women did not want to be treated by male doctors due to their orthodox customs.
-As there were no female gynaecologists or even a female general physician, these three women could not be treated properly and therefore died.
-Witnessing the death of women due to lack of a female doctor convinced Ida Sophia that God wanted her to become a female physician to help women of India.
-She never married and stayed single throughout her life to fulfill her mission.

-She graduated from Cornell Medical College, New York City in 1899, as part of the first class that accepted women as medical students.
-She then headed back to India, fortified with a $10,000 grant from a Mr. Schell, a Manhattan banker, in memory of his wife.
-With this money, Ida started a tiny medical dispensary and clinic for women at Vellore, 75 miles from Madras.
+Scudder graduated from Cornell Medical College, New York City, in 1899, a member of the first class that accepted women as medical students.
+She then headed back to India and started a tiny medical dispensary and clinic for women at Vellore, 75 miles from Madras.
 Her father died in 1900, soon after she arrived in India.
 In two years, she treated 5,000 patients.